Mallick17/AWS-CCP/README.md

 - Amazon QuickSight is a fast, cloud-powered business intelligence service that makes it easy to deliver insights to everyone in your organization.
 With QuickSight, you can create and publish interactive dashboards that include ML Insights.
 Dashboards can then be accessed from any device, and embedded into your applications, portals, and websites.
 Hence, for developing a business intelligence solution with a focus on dashboard reporting, Amazon QuickSight is the most suitable AWS service.

 # Amazon Redshift
 - Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
+It provides fast query performance by using columnar storage technology and parallelizing queries across multiple nodes.
+For a startup in the agricultural sector looking to perform advanced analytics and forecasting on large datasets, Redshift would be the most suitable as it is designed specifically for heavy-duty analytics on large datasets.
+It scales according to the needs of the company and provides the flexibility to analyze data with your preferred analysis tools.
-It's crucial for analyzing large datasets and optimizing queries.
+- It's crucial for analyzing large datasets and optimizing queries.
 But it doesn't provide a dashboard or reporting features like QuickSight.

 ## Amazon Redshift Spectrum
 - Amazon Redshift Spectrum is a feature in Amazon Redshift that allows users to run queries against exabytes of data in Amazon S3.
 It's more about data warehousing and analytics.